Why Is My Dog Not Drinking Water? 14 Things to Try Before the Vet

 - Old Age.
 Senior pets tend to drink less water.
 This can be especially true in pets with mobility issues that make it difficult for them to get to their water bowl.

 - Change in Water Source.
 Dogs that are used to a specific water source, such as tap, well, or bottled, will resist drinking from a different source.

 Signs of dehydration can be vague and may include:

 - Sunken eyes

-What to Do If Your Dog is Drinking Less Water
+What To Do If Your Dog Is Drinking Less Water

-- Is he or she eating normally?
+- Are they eating normally?

 - Is your dog urinating normally?